turingschool/front-end-curriculum/lessons/module-3/react-hooks/react-router.md

 React Router allows us to:

 * Define which component(s) are rendering based on the URL pathname (dynamic, nested views should have a URL of their own)
-* Bookmark specific page/view within our application to reference at a later time
+* Bookmark specific "page" or view within our application to reference at a later time
 * Utilize the `back` and `forward` buttons in our browser

 <section class="call-to-action">